Jesus-E-Rodriguez/minecraft-ftb-revelation-dockerized/README.md

 (Note that players you op must have logged into the server at least once, including yourself):

     $ docker-compose run minecraft python3 minecraft/management/op.py TheNameOfYourPlayer
     $ docker restart minecraft

+You can edit any server properties by editing the properties file located at `minecraft/server.properties`.
+But please note that you should stop the minecraft server prior to editing the file:

+    $ docker stop minecraft

+After you have made the changes, you can simply restart the container if it had already been running:

+    $ docker restart minecraft

 ## Raspberry Pi Instructions